TheRolfFR/firestorm-db/README.md

 await johnDoe.getOrders();
 ```

-This functionality is particularly useful for complex data hierarchies that store fields as ID values to other collections, and is the main reason why add methods exist in the first place.
-It can also be used to split deeply nested data structures to increase server-side performance by only loading collections when necessary.
+This functionality is particularly useful for complex data hierarchies with foreign keys spanning multiple collections, and is the main reason why add methods exist in the first place.
+It can also be used to split deeply nested data structures to increase server-side performance by only loading relevant data.

 ## Manually sending data